zlot/hard-drive-tracker-app/README.md

 **note:** Make sure to use `angular#1.3.x`, not the stable version `1.2.x`.
 Only `1.3.x` allows `input=date` form validation.

+Then, replace `"MY FIREBASE.firebaseio.com/hardDrives"` in `services.js` to the correct `firebase.io` reference.

 To run the application on a local server with the `npm` package `http-server`:
 ```
 npm start